 12 Top-Rated Islands in Turkey

-Whether you're seeking a summer sun idyll, historic character, or some of the best coastal views in the Mediterranean, Turkey has an island that fits the bill.
+Whether you're seeking a summer sun idyll, historic character, or some of the best coastal views in the Aegean and Mediterranean Seas, Turkey has an island that fits the bill.

 Choose the islands to add to your travel itinerary with our list of the best islands in Turkey.

-For Turkish city-siders looking for high-class, stylish beach vacations, this island in the Aegean Sea is a relaxed getaway heaven.
+For Turkish city-siders looking for high-class, stylish beach vacations, this island, just south of the Dardanelles in the Aegean Sea, is a relaxed getaway heaven.

 Once called by its Greek name of Tenedos, the island became part of the modern state of Turkey in 1923.
-Inter-communal violence during the 1960s and 70s forced most of its Greek residents to emigrate, but its Ottoman Greek heritage is still visible in the preserved architecture of Bozcaada Town.
+Although the Greek community of Bozcaada were not included in the Turkish-Greek population exchange of the 1920s, inter-communal violence during the 1960s and 70s forced most of the island's Greek residents to emigrate, but its Ottoman Greek heritage is still visible in the preserved architecture of Bozcaada Town.

 Bozcaada is rimmed by sandy shores and has an interior filled with vine-covered fields.
 With a year-round population of just 3,000, the island only kicks into high gear during the June to September tourist season.

-On weekends during summer, Turks flock here to lounge on Ayazma beach on the island's southern coast or head to windy Cayir Beach, on the northern shore, for water sports like windsurfing.
+On weekends during summer, Turks flock here to lounge on Ayazma beach on the island's southern coast or head to windy Cayır Beach, on the northern shore, for water sports like windsurfing.

 Off the beach, activities and things to do are limited, which is just how most Bozcaada visitors like it.